The US Foreign Tax Credit – A Complete Guide for Expats

 Expats who have US source income, such as if they live abroad but are paid by a US company into a US bank account and their wages are US taxed at source (i.e. Payroll Tax) but are still liable to foreign income taxes on their worldwide income may have to claim tax credits in the foreign country where they live to avoid double taxation of their US source income, or they may be able to exclude this income from US taxation by claiming the Foreign Earned Income Exclusion (see below for further information on the Foreign Earned Income Exclusion).

-Expats who have both US source and foreign source income and so who have to claim both US and foreign tax credits may have to file one tax return paying the full tax rate, then file the other claiming tax credits, then file an amended version of the first return to claim the other tax credits.
+Expats who have both US source and foreign source income and so who have to claim both foreign and US tax credits may have to file one tax return paying the full tax rate, then file the other claiming tax credits, then file an amended version of the first return to claim the other tax credits.
 This allows evidence of taxes paid to be provided to both countries when claiming the tax credits on the respective incomes.

 When should expats claim the Foreign Tax Credit?